astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/feedback.md

 If you're like me, you're probably wondering what all the fuss is about feedback.
-It's such a common word with perhaps even negative connotations; e.g. you try to give feedback to someone and they don't listen, or annoying survey on the internet are pestering you to give feedback about some service.
+It's such a common word with perhaps even negative connotations; e.g. you try to give feedback to someone and they don't listen, or some annoying survey on the internet is pestering you to give feedback about some service.

 The type of feedback we're talking about here is centered around personal growth and true, undivided attention which leads to *real* listening.
 This is the type